Model K (calculator)

-The Model K was an early 1-bit electromechanical binary adder built in 1937 by Bell Labs scientist George Stibitz as a proof of concept, using scrap relays and metal strips from a tin can.
-The "K" in "Model K" came from "kitchen table", upon which he assembled it, It would later become the basis for the technology of the Model I Calculator.
+The Model K was an early 1-bit electromechanical binary adder built in November 1937 by Bell Labs scientist George Stibitz as a proof of concept, using scrap relays and metal strips from a tin can.
+The "K" in "Model K" came from "kitchen table", upon which he assembled it.
+It would later become the basis for the technology of the Model I Calculator.

+Stibitz created the Model K after being asked to investigate the magnetic behaviour of relays, realising the on & off conditions behaved the same way as digits in binary.

+It included batteries, two flashlight bulbs as output, and two switches made from metal from a tobacco can.
+The reaction to the model in Bell Labs was amusement.